Eddie Scarf: Career

 In February 1938, Scarf won the wrestling gold medal at the Empire Games in Sydney in the light heavyweight division.
 His victory came in spite of pulling a muscle in his right thigh during the preliminary rounds.
 In November that year he turned professional and moved up to the heavyweight class in order to compete in a competition sponsored by Stadiums Limited to determine the heavyweight professional champion of Australia.
 He had been training with American wrestlers, Ray Steele, Dean Detton, and Bobby Roberts.
 He was crowned professional champion by defeating Jim Bartlett of New Zealand one fall to nil in four rounds.
 He retained hs title the following year.
 In 1940, he famously beat Chief Little Wolf on points, using Little Wolf's signature move, the Indian deathlock against him.

 On 29 April 1941 Scarf enlisted in the Royal Australian Air Force as a storekeeper.
 He served with the Parachute Training Unit from 1943 and in 1944 participated in an exhibition wrestling match with Jerry Visscher during a boxing tournament in Madang, New Guinea.
 He was discharged from the R.A.A.F. on 7 February 1945.

 Personal life

 In 1942, Scarf married Edna May Gale at the Church of Our Lady of Dolours in Chatswood.
 They had one daughter and two sons.
 After the war, he focused on his butchery business, opening new shops across the Northern Beaches at North Narrabeen, Dee Why and Palm Beach.
 He also became active in community and charity work.
-He was a founding member of the Warringah Rotary Club, member of the Dee Why Surf Life Saving Club and president and first patron of The House with No Steps.
+He was a founding member of the Warringah Rotary Club, a member of the Dee Why Surf Life Saving Club and president and first patron of The House with No Steps.
 He died on 7 January 1980 at Camperdown and is buried in Mona Vale cemetery.